 If you live in Okaloosa County or anywhere in Florida, there is no way to escape contact with mosquitoes.
 Please use the information on this website to become familiar with these pests, your options for avoidance and County Control Measures.
 Please keep in mind, there is no way to completely eradicate the mosquito without irreparable harm to the environment.

 The most prudent alternative to eradication is control.
-The Okaloosa County Mosquito Control District employs nine employees; one Director, two Foremen and six technicians.
+The Okaloosa County Mosquito Control District employs ten employees; one Director, one Supervisor, one Foreman, one Surveillance Specialist and six technicians..
 The District mosquito control measures are based on integrated pest management.
 The USEPA defined Integrated Pest Management (IPM) as follows: “IPM is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.
 IPM programs use current, comprehensive information on the life cycles of pests and their interaction with the environment.
 This information, in combination with available pest control methods, is used to manage pest damage by the most economical means, and with the least possible hazard to people, property, and the environment.”

 Okaloosa County Mosquito Control District